ROBINTsrl/GPSMux/ReadMe.md

 # GPSMux

-This board and related firmware can be used to switch between two serial GPS feed based on fix status.
+This board and related firmware can be used to switch between two serial NMEA GPS feed based on fix status.
 The resulting feed is transmitted over a third serial line with RS232 levels.
 The board is designed around [Cypress](https://www.cypress.com/) PSoC CY8C27143.